AWHochman/CU_dates/final/api.md

 }

 Note: I wrote the backend so that when someone goes to browse potential matches:
-    - they won't see anyone they've seen on browse before
+    &nbsp;&nbsp;&nbsp;- they won't see anyone they've seen on browse before
-    - if personA has seen personB on browse and did not "swipe right" then personA will not show up when personB is browsing potential matches
+    &nbsp;&nbsp;&nbsp;- if personA has seen personB on browse and did not "swipe right" then personA will not show up when personB is browsing potential matches
 ________________________________________________________________________________